cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 ## Key features

-The key feature of Cogent Core is that it allows you to efficiently write full-scale GUI apps in Go, with no limits relative to what can be accomplished in other frameworks.
-More specifically:
+The key feature of Cogent Core is that it allows you to efficiently write full-scale GUI apps in Go, with greater power and elegance than other frameworks.
+Specifically:

 * A full set of GUI widgets, with built-in support for most elements of the [Material 3](https://m3.material.io) standard, with tooltips, drag-and-drop, sprites, popup completion, a full text editor with code highlighting, and other advanced features, allow powerful apps to be assembled by customizing these existing elements.